Inferture/NotBeatSaber/README.md

 ## Switch
 You will need to use [devkitPro](https://devkitpro.org/wiki/Getting_Started) Once it's installed, you can launch Msys2 and using pacman, install switch-sdl2, switch-sdl2_gfx, switch-sdl2_mixer, switch-sdl2_ttf libraries.
-Still in Msys2, use make -f Makefile.switch to compile for the switch.
+Still in Msys2, use `make -f Makefile.switch` to compile for the switch.
-The executable will be in bin/switch (you should have the executable and the data in bin/switch/NotBeatSaber).
+The executable will be in bin/switch (you should have the nro executable and the data in bin/switch/NotBeatSaber).